sidharthmohannair/ardupilot-ros2-sitl-setup/README.md

 1. **Simulation:** Gazebo launches without error and runs at real-time speed.
 2. **Connection:** MAVROS connects to the simulated Flight Control Unit (FCU).
 3. **Data:** Running `ros2 topic list` displays valid `/mavros/` topics.

+## Frequently Asked Questions (FAQ)

+### Why use ArduPilot SITL with ROS2?
+SITL (Software In The Loop) provides a high-fidelity flight dynamics engine that runs the actual ArduPilot firmware.
+Connecting this to ROS2 via MAVROS allows developers to write high-level autonomous control scripts in Python/C++ while ensuring the underlying flight logic is realistic.

+### Can I run this without Gazebo?
+Yes.
+Follow Phases 1 through 3 to set up a "Headless" environment.
+This is ideal for testing MAVLink communication, CI/CD pipelines, or running swarm simulations on low-power hardware.

+### Does this support PX4 Autopilot?
+This guide is optimized specifically for **ArduPilot**.
+While MAVROS supports PX4, the parameter configurations and launch files (apm.launch) used here are specific to the ArduPilot flight stack.

 ## Contributing